mellor-lab/bristol-neuroscience-data-guide/tutorials/Bristol GIN for Calcium Imaging Data.md

 from pynwb.icephys import CurrentClampSeries
 ```

 We then record metadata associated with this experimental session.
-In this tutorial the metadata is divided into three types: Project, animal, and session metadata.
-The project metadata is common to all animals and experimental sessions and is defined by the part of the script below:
+In this tutorial the metadata are divided into three types: Project, animal, and session metadata.
+The project metadata are common to all animals and experimental sessions and is defined by the part of the script below:
 ```python
 projectName = 'Intracellular Ca2+ dynamics during plateau potentials trigerred by Schaffer collateral stimulation' experimenter = 'Matt Udakis'